Table of Contents

 - Update purchase order status and add to bill

 - Select purchase order, then Add to add PO items to Items Detail

 - If the item is billable to a customer, select the Billable checkbox

 - Add the customer to bill in the Customer column

 Step 4 is made once the supplier accepts the purchase order.
 The purchase order status is assigned to an expense or bill.
 QuickBooks Online automatically changes the PO status from Open to Closed.

 QuickBooks Online support also offers steps for a partial purchase order goods receipt and a partial payment.
 Adjust the quantity amount in each line item for the received quantity, then Save and close after following steps 1 through 4 above.

-Vendor invoice processing workflow (excluding approvals and payments) includes:
+Vendor invoice processing workflow in the payable process (excluding approvals and payments) includes: